yossiyhartman/VU-Assignment-Supply-Chain-MILP/README.md

-# Optimal Customer Delivery Plan Project
+# Optimal Customer Delivery Plan – Supply Chain Lab (VU Amsterdam)
-Welcome to the repository for the Optimal Customer Delivery Plan project developed for the Supply Chain Lab course at Vrije Universiteit Amsterdam.
-This project entails the creation of a Mixed Integer Linear Program (MILP) to tackle a complex problem in the realm of supply chain logistics, specifically focusing on optimizing customer delivery plans.
+This repository contains my project for the Supply Chain Lab course at Vrije Universiteit Amsterdam.
+The goal?
+To design an optimal delivery plan using Mixed Integer Linear Programming (MILP) and tackle one of the classic challenges in logistics: getting goods to customers as efficiently as possible.

-## Project Overview
+#### Project Overview
-The objective of this project was to build a series of programs, precisely four, each aiming to solve a particular aspect of the case study provided.
-The case revolves around devising the most efficient plan for customer deliveries, a critical component in supply chain management and logistics.
-The focus here is on the implementation and solutions provided in the third notebook, which addresses the Vehicle Routing Problem (VRP), a fundamental challenge in achieving optimal delivery routes.
+The project is built around a case study focused on optimizing customer delivery routes.
+It’s split into four parts, each solving a specific subproblem—but the main focus here is on the third part: solving the Vehicle Routing Problem using MILP.

-## Key Features
+#### Includes
-- **Mixed Integer Linear Programming (MILP)**: Utilizes MILP techniques to find the optimal solution for the VRP, ensuring efficient route planning for customer deliveries.
+- **Mixed Integer Linear Programming (MILP)**: MILP is used to model and solve the VRP, ensuring all constraints (like delivery demand and vehicle capacity) are respected.
-- **Optimization**: Focuses on minimizing the total distance traveled while meeting all customer demands and adhering to vehicle capacity constraints.
+- **Route Optimization**: The model minimizes the total distance traveled while meeting all customer requirements.
-- **Scalability**: Demonstrates how the model can be scaled for different scenarios, including varying number of vehicles and customer demand levels.
+- **Scalable Design**: The solution can handle different problem sizes, adjusting to various numbers of customers and vehicles.
-- **Sensitivity Analysis**: Examines how changes in parameters affect the overall solution, aiding in understanding the robustness of the proposed plan.
+- **Sensitivity Analysis**: Includes an exploration of how small changes in parameters (e.g. demand or vehicle limits) impact the solution’s effectiveness and feasibility.